Recently Bill and I did some exploring in the St. Regis Canoe Area. Our loop started and ended at Upper St. Regis Lake.

 There are narrow, but navigable channels through the vegetation going into the pond and leaving it.
 If they were not maintained, I’m sure they would fill in quickly.

 Bear Pond is deep with clear, calm water.
 We passed an island with a lean-to.
 Bill spotted a bald eagle in flight, about 20 feet above us.
-It was beautiful, but moved too quickly to catch on camera.
+It was beautiful, but moved too quickly for us to catch on camera.

 My disappointment was short-lived because at the north end of the pond, we heard the cry of the loon.
 We found five of them together.
 We paddled slowly closer, to within about 12 feet, and watched them swim, dive, and call out to each other until they split up.
 It was the best part of the day for me.